 While lawmakers across the Atlantic are trying to figure out how to stem the kind of political manipulation we’ve seen in this case, social media users should be extra careful when providing personal information.

 We recommend revoking access to applications that are no longer in use, as well as suspicious apps that offer you to get “likes,” followers or view private accounts on Instagram.
-For more tips on securing your social media profiles, read this article covering all major privacy concerns.
+Also, learn how to make your social media profiles private.

 If you feel you can no longer trust Facebook with the security of your private data, deleting your account is also an option to consider.